Finite Expression Method for Solving High-Dimensional Partial Differential Equations: An Abstract Methodology of Finite Expression Method

-\subsection{Approximation theory of elementary expressions in FEX}
+\subsection{Approximation Theory of Elementary Expressions in FEX}

 The most important theoretical question in solving high-dimensional problems is whether or not a solver suffers from the curse of dimensionality.
-It will be shown that the function space of $k$-finite expressions, i.e., $\mathbb{S}_k$ in \eqref{eqn:co}, is a powerful function space that avoids the curse of dimensionality in approximating high-dimensional continuous functions, leveraging the recent development of advanced approximation theory of deep neural networks \cite{Shen2021DeepNA,Jiao2021DeepNN}.
+It will be shown that the function space of $k$-finite expressions, i.e., $\mathbb{S}_k$ in \eqref{eqn:co}, is a powerful function space that avoids the curse of dimensionality in approximating high-dimensional continuous functions, leveraging the recent development of advanced approximation theory of deep neural networks \citep{Shen2021DeepNA,Jiao2021DeepNN}.
 First of all, it can be proved that $\mathbb{S}_k$ is dense in $C([0,1]^d)$ for an arbitrary $d\in\mathbb{N}$ in the following theorem.

-\begin{theorem} The function space $\mathbb{S}_k$, generated with operators including ``$+$", ``$-$", ``$\times$", ``$/$", ``$|\cdot|$", ``sign$(\cdot)$", and ``$\lfloor \cdot \rfloor$", is dense in $C([a,b]^d)$ for arbitrary $a$, $b\in \mathbb{R}$ and $d\in \mathbb{N}$ if $k\geq \mathcal{O}(d^4)$. \end{theorem}
+\begin{theorem} The function space $\mathbb{S}_k$, generated with operators including ``$+$'', ``$-$'', ``$\times$'', ``$/$'', ``$|\cdot|$'', ``sign$(\cdot)$'', and ``$\lfloor \cdot \rfloor$'', is dense in $C([a,b]^d)$ for arbitrary $a$, $b\in \mathbb{R}$ and $d\in \mathbb{N}$ if $k\geq \mathcal{O}(d^4)$. \end{theorem}

-The proof of Thm. \ref{thm:main} can be found in Appx. \ref{sec:proof}.
+Here ``$|\cdot|$'', ``sign$(\cdot)$'', and ``$\lfloor \cdot \rfloor$'' denote the absolute, sign and floor functions~\citep{Shen2021DeepNA}, respectively.
+The proof of Theorem \ref{thm:main} can be found in Appendix \ref{sec:proof}.
 The denseness of $\mathbb{S}_k$ means that the function space of $k$-finite expressions can approximate any $d$-dimensional continuous functions to any accuracy, while $k$ is only required to be $\mathcal{O}(d^4)$ independent of the approximation accuracy.
-The proof of Thm. \ref{thm:main} takes the advantage of operators ``sign$(\cdot)$" and ``$\lfloor \cdot \rfloor$", which might not be frequently used in mathematical expressions.
-If it is more practical to restrict the operator list to regular operators like ``$+$", ``$\times$", ``$\sin(\cdot)$", exponential functions, and the rectified linear unit (ReLU), then it can be proved that $\mathbb{S}_k$ can approximate H{\"o}lder functions without the curse of dimensionality in the following theorem.
+The proof of Theorem \ref{thm:main} takes the advantage of operators ``sign$(\cdot)$'' and ``$\lfloor \cdot \rfloor$'', which might not be frequently used in mathematical expressions.
+If it is more practical to restrict the operator list to regular operators like ``$+$'', ``$\times$'', ``$\sin(\cdot)$'', exponential functions, and the rectified linear unit (ReLU), then it can be proved that $\mathbb{S}_k$ can approximate H{\"o}lder functions without the curse of dimensionality in the following theorem.